top of page

 In November 2023, the Provincial Government quickly and quietly introduced new housing policies without consulting local governments or citizens that dramatically reduces local governments' roles in land use planning and will profoundly affect Brentwood Park and other well-established communities.

-Bills 44 and 47 new housing policies that completely transforms land use policy, forever altering development approval processes across British Columbia.
+Bills 44 and 47 - new housing policies have completely transformed land use policy, forever altering development approval processes across British Columbia.
 Control of local development planning has been shifted from municipalities to the Province, and the Province has eliminated any requirement for consultation with the public.

-Bill 16 - Transportation Act - now allows the Provincial Government to expropriate private property within Transit-Oriented Development Areas (TODAs) for the sake of housing developments, rather than for transportation infrastructure projects as the Act was intended.
+Bill 16 - Transportation Act - now allows the Provincial Government to expropriate private property within Transit-Oriented Development Areas (TODAs) to facilitate the creation of new housing developments, not just the transportation infrastructure projects that the Act initially intended to apply to.

 Major changes: